Sati (practice): Princely states/Independent kingdoms

 Sati remained legal in some princely states for a time after it had been banned in lands under British control.
 Baroda and other princely states of Kathiawar Agency banned the practice in 1840, whereas Kolhapur followed them in 1841, the princely state of Indore some time before 1843.
 According to a speaker at the East India House in 1842, the princely states of Satara, Nagpur and Mysore had by then banned sati.
 Jaipur banned the practice in 1846, while Hyderabad, Gwalior and Jammu and Kashmir did the same in 1847.
 Awadh and Bhopal (both Muslim-ruled states) were actively suppressing sati by 1849.
 Cutch outlawed it in 1852 with Jodhpur having banned sati about the same time.

-The 1846 abolition in Jaipur was regarded by many British as a catalyst for the abolition cause within Rajputana; within 4 months after Jaipur's 1846 ban, 11 of the 18 independently governed states in Rajputana had followed Jaipur's example.
+The 1846 abolition in Jaipur was regarded by many British as a catalyst for the abolition cause within Rajputana Agency; within 4 months after Jaipur's 1846 ban, 11 of the 18 independently governed states in Rajputana had followed Jaipur's example.
 One paper says that in the year 1846–1847 alone, 23 states in the whole of India (not just within Rajputana) had banned sati.
-It was not until 1861 that Sati was legally banned in all the princely states of India, Mewar resisting for a long time before that time.
-The last legal case of Sati within a princely state dates from 1861 Udaipur the capital of Mewar, but as Anant S. Altekar shows, local opinion had then shifted strongly against the practice.
+It was not until 1861 that sati was legally banned in all the princely states of India, Mewar resisting for a long time before that time.
+The last legal case of sati within a princely state dates from 1861 in Udaipur the capital of Mewar, but as Anant S. Altekar shows, local opinion had then shifted strongly against the practice.
 The widows of Maharanna Sarup Singh declined to become sati upon his death, and the only one to follow him in death was a concubine.
-Later the same year, the general ban on sati was issued by a proclamation from Queen Victoria.
+Later the same year, the general ban on sati was issued by a proclamation from Empress Victoria.

-In some princely states such as Travancore, the custom of Sati never prevailed, although it was held in reverence by the common people.
+In some princely states such as Travancore, the custom of sati never prevailed, although it was held in reverence by the common people.
 For example, the regent Gowri Parvati Bayi was asked by the British Resident if he should permit a sati to take place in 1818, but the regent urged him not to do so, since the custom of sati had never been acceptable in her domains.
-In another state, Sawunt Waree (Sawantvadi), the king Khem Sawant III (r.
+In another state, Sawantwadi, the King Khem Sawant III (r.
 1755–1803) is credited for having issued a positive prohibition of sati over a period of ten or twelve years.
-That prohibition from the 18th century may never have been actively enforced, or may have been ignored, since in 1843, the government in Sawunt Waree issued a new prohibition of sati.
+That prohibition from the 18th century may never have been actively enforced, or may have been ignored, since in 1843, the government in Sawantwadi issued a new prohibition of sati.

-Modern times
+Post independence times

 Legislative status of sati in present-day India

-Following the outcry after the sati of Roop Kanwar, the Indian Government enacted the Rajasthan Sati Prevention Ordinance, 1987 on 1 October 1987. and later passed the Commission of Sati (Prevention) Act, 1987.
+Following the outcry after the sati of Roop Kanwar, the Government of India enacted the Rajasthan Sati Prevention Ordinance, 1987 on 1 October 1987. and later passed the Commission of Sati (Prevention) Act, 1987.

 The Commission of Sati (Prevention) Act, 1987 Part I, Section 2(c) defines sati as: